Moe-hacker/ruri/README.md

 See [Enhance Container Security](doc/Security.md).
 # Build Manually:
 Ruri provides statically linked binary, but if you want to build it yourself, see [Build](doc/Build.md).
-# About systemd:
-Systemd need CAP_SYS_ADMIN to work, and need PID namespace support to make itself to be PID 1.
-On my device, with `sudo ./ruri -u -k cap_sys_admin ../ubuntu /sbin/init &` and then `sudo ./ruri ../ubuntu /bin/bash` to enter container, although it shows `State: degraded`, systemd seems works.
-But, as it might do some changes for the host and might make the device crash, you take your own risk to use it.
 # Integration:
 ruri is ready to integrate into other projects, with the MIT License, it is compatiblte to be redistribute with almost all license, or commercial/closed source.
 An example is ruri's own build action , it runs containers for 9 different architectures to build itself, that shows its broad application prospects.